j3ffyang/data-analytics-windmill/README.md

 ### Enable “set -o vi” in /etc/bashrc (optional)
      for i in 1 2 3 4 5 6; do ssh poc$i "echo 'set -o vi' >> /etc/bashrc"; done

-Update “transparent_hugepage” in Kernel
+Update “transparent_hugepage” in Kernel.
 Edit /etc/grub.conf and add the following at the end of line quite

     transparent_hugepage=never